Ingridsaeters/Ciliate-niche-evolution/01_dating/README.md

 for file in all.*.tree.raxml.rooted.bestTree; do python extract_clade.py "$file" Colpodea Colpodea."$file"; done;
 for file in all.*.tree.raxml.rooted.bestTree; do python extract_clade.py "$file" Oligohymenophorea Oligohymenophorea."$file"; done;
 for file in all.*.tree.raxml.rooted.bestTree; do python extract_clade.py "$file" Dinoflagellata Dinoflagellata."$file"; done;
+for file in all.*.tree.raxml.rooted.bestTree; do python extract_clade.py "$file" Armophorea Armophorea."$file"; done;
+for file in all.*.tree.raxml.rooted.bestTree; do python extract_clade.py "$file" Litostomatea Litostomatea."$file"; done;
 ```

 ## Select taxa for calibration